atan4/sentiment-analysis-visualization/README.md

 	"promise": "8.0.1"
 }

-Test with Game of Thrones Season 7 review:
+Test with Game of Thrones Season 7 review: https://www.theatlantic.com/entertainment/archive/2017/08/game-of-thrones-season-7-episode-6-beyond-the-wall-roundtable/537363/

 ![alt text](https://raw.githubusercontent.com/atan4/sentiment-analysis-visualization/master/imgs/v1.jpg)

+This project creates circles that are sized based on their frequency of word entity and colored by the ratio of positive and negative sentiment per sentence.
+Neutral entities were not included.